Wichita Falls ⏤ KFDX/KJTL news segment on the League’s 100th anniversary in the state of Texas

 The Detroit League of Women Voters provides citizen advocacy with the goal to empower people within our communities (Detroit, Hamtramck, and Highland Park) to voice their opinions by voting.
 We advocate to protect and promote voting rights of all people by providing access to accurate and understandable voting information.

-Our Advocacy webpage contains information on Michigan voting rules (in person and absentee) and voting services such as VOTE411.org as well as ballot proposals in Detroit, Hamtramck, and Highland Park.
-Read on.
+Our Advocacy webpage contains information on Wayne County elections as well as Michigan voting rules and voting services, such as VOTE411.org and ballot proposals in Detroit, Hamtramck, and Highland Park.

-For an excellent source of Michigan voting information (Everything you ever wanted to know about voting, but were afraid to ask): https://mvic.sos.state.mi.us
+For information on Michigan voting information (Everything you ever wanted to know about voting, but were afraid to ask), go to: https://mvic.sos.state.mi.us

 The League is a nonpartisan political organization; we endorse neither candidates nor political parties.
 Our mission, therefore, is to help educate the public and provide accurate information.

 For a quality resource on how make decisions regarding candidates, be sure to read the League’s information on How to Judge a Candidate.

 In addition, the Detroit League’s strategy for countering mis/disinformation this election cycle is to share accurate information with the publication of our voter guide on VOTE411.org (Now also in Spanish at VOTE411.org/es).

 Link to VOTE411.org ⏤ access personalized voting info and explore your Voting Guide (find out what’s on your ballot), first-time voter checklist, election protection hotline, and so much more….